 Where do they work?

 PTAs work in wide variety of settings dependent on their area of interest, their competency and expertise.
 A PTA working in a school setting may help with seating, gait training, improving motion, mobility and posture.
 A PTA in a hospital may treat patients following a stroke, burn patients, a shoulder replacement, or a patient recovering from a hip fracture all in one day.
-Outpatient PTAs in an orthopedic or sports medicine settings work with acute injuries to active people.
+Outpatient PTAs in an orthopedic or sports medicine setting work with acute injuries to active people.
 PTAs work in long term care settings with geriatric patients, rehabilitation centers that specialize in head and spinal trauma, pediatric centers and fitness facilities.
-Each setting is different and a PTA may move from one setting to another as their competencies and career progresses.
+Each setting is different, and a PTA may move from one setting to another as their competencies and career progresses.

 Admissions & Advising